What You'll Learn

 - Career Services powered by CareerBuilder®

 Graduates of our online Pharmacy Technician program receive a diploma suitable for framing and may attend our annual graduation ceremony.
-Your Career Diploma from our accredited college will put you ahead in the job market.
-And once you pass the CPhT exam, you'll be career-ready.
-Online pharmacy technician schools like Ashworth College will get you there fast!
+Your Career Diploma from our nationally accredited school plus your certification and externship will put you ahead in the job market.

 We've eliminated the hurdles.
 Start your Pharmacy Technician training today.
 Speak with an Admissions Advisor at 1-800-957-5412 or enroll online now.